mparker1001/mcache/README.md

 mcache Cookbook
 ===============
 This cookbook will install and configure memcached on a CentOS server.
-Note that this cookbook is being created for training purposes and it not meant for production.
+Note that this cookbook is being created for training purposes and is not meant for production.

 Requirements
 ------------